BonganY23/Kubernetes_ArgoCD/README.md

 ssh -p2222 -L 8123:localhost:80 admin@localhost
 ```

 8123 ==> This is random port which is currenlty not used!

-80 ==> This is the port on which we managed to connect to Argo with Curl locally from the VM.
+80 ==> This is the port on which we managed to connect to Argo with Curl locally from the VM!

 ### ℹ️ INFO: Execute the command from the local PC where the VM is hosted!